Mine shell: Deployment

 A Messerschmitt Bf 109E-4, the first Bf 109 deployed with the 20 mm MG FF/M "mine shell capable" cannon.

 Germany first used Minengeschoß ammunition during the Battle of Britain when MG FF/M armed Bf 109E's and Bf 110C's flew missions over from mainland Europe to Britain.
-Although the shells themselves proved deadly, the guns had a poor rate of fire, relatively sluggish muzzle velocity and an inadequate magazine ammunition feed, and were soon to be replaced by the belt-fed MG 151.
-This new type was originally introduced as a Minengeschoß-firing heavy machine gun, in 15 mm; but then it was realised that the earlier cannon-sized mine shells were more effective, and so a new larger cartridge (20x82mm) was created for the weapon.
-The adapted gun, (more precisely designated the MG 151/20), became the Luftwaffe's standard 20 mm autocannon until the end of the war, and with its high fire rate coupled with good ballistics and high-explosives payload for its caliber was overall among the best aircraft armament of the conflict.
+Although the shells themselves proved deadly, the guns had a poor rate of fire, relatively slow muzzle velocity, and an inadequate magazine ammunition feed, and were soon replaced by the belt-fed MG 151.
+This new type was originally introduced as a Minengeschoß-firing 15 mm heavy machine gun, but it was then realised that the earlier cannon-sized mine shells were more effective, and so a new larger cartridge (20x82mm) was created for the weapon.
+The adapted gun, designated MG 151/20, became the Luftwaffe's standard 20 mm autocannon until the end of the war, and with its high fire rate coupled with good ballistics and high-explosives payload for its caliber was overall among the best aircraft armament of the conflict.

 German 30x90mmRB mm rounds as used by the MK 108 cannon.
 The sectioned round is a mine shell (Minengeschoss).

 As the possibilities of this new application for mine shells became better understood, the Luftwaffe found they had created a potential game-changer as the recoil/velocity ratio made it possible to create larger caliber guns that would have low enough recoil to be effectively mounted on conventional aircraft, while at the same time achieving useful velocities.
-Moreover, as the volume of a cylinder is proportional to the square of its radius, and as cannon shells tend to the shape of a cylinder, the Minengeschoß design when applied to larger calibers allowed a dramatic increase in explosive payload and power.
+Larger-diameter cannon shells allowed a dramatic increase in explosive payload.
 One such weapon was the 30 mm MK 108 which became highly militarily significant during the second half of the war, when the Allies began to mount their enormous bombing onslaught on German cities.
-So large was the increase in internal volume indeed that it proved worthwhile to the Germans to refine these projectiles by making them more streamlined, sacrificing a little of this capacity, but thus partly compensating for the lower momentum characteristic of the Minengeschoß design.
-These streamlined mine shells for the 30 mm MK 108 were designated Ausf.C. and featured 72 g of nitropenta (PETN), compared to the original blunt-nosed Ausf.A which had 85 g of PETN.
-(Note that the Ausf.B was a training shell without explosives.)
+So large was the increase in internal volume that it proved worthwhile to the Germans to refine these projectiles by making them more streamlined, sacrificing a little of this capacity, but thus partly compensating for the lower momentum characteristic of the Minengeschoß design.
+These streamlined mine shells for the 30 mm MK 108 were designated Ausf.C. and contained 72 g of nitropenta (PETN) instead of the 85 g of the original blunt-nosed Ausf.A.
+(The Ausf.B was a training shell without explosive payload.)
 See below for a comparison with modern ammunition loads.

-Mine shells where also adopted for use in ground attack cannons like the high-velocity 30 mm MK 103, among others, as well as anti-aircraft guns like the 2 cm Flak 30/38, 3.7 cm Flak 18/36/37/43 and 5 cm FlaK 41.
+Mine shells where also adopted for use in ground attack cannons such as the high-velocity 30 mm MK 103 and others, as well as anti-aircraft guns like the 2 cm Flak 30/38, 3.7 cm Flak 18/36/37/43 and 5 cm FlaK 41.